-- 1) Confederation of Indian Industry (CII) - 2) Madras Management Association (MMA) - 3) The Employers' Federation of Southern India (EFSI) - 4) Indian Wind Power Association (IWPA) - 5) American Gear Manufacturers Association (AGMA) - 6) The Institute of Indian Foundry men (IIF) - 2.
-Have you advocated/lobbied through above associations for the advancement or improvement of public good?
-Yes/No; if yes specify the broad areas (drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, others)
+- 1) Confederation Of Indian Industry

+- 2) Madras Management Association (MMA)

+- 3) The Employers' Federation of Southern India

+- 4) Indian Wind Power Association

+- 5) American Gear Manufacturers Association

+- 6) The Institute Of Indian Foundrymen

+- 2. Have you advocated/lobbied through above associations for the advancement or improvement of public good?
+Yes/No; If yes specify the broad areas (Drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, others)

-Yes.
-While the Company is not actively involved in lobbying, as a responsible corporate citizen, the Company as a part of major industry associations/chambers makes recommendations/representations before regulators and associations for advancement and improvement of industrial climate in India.
+Yes, while the Company is not actively involved in lobbying, as a responsible corporate citizen, the Company as a part of major industry associations/chambers makes recommendations/representations before regulators and associations for advancement and improvement of industrial climate in India.